 Professionally prepared homes tracked in Q1 2025 achieved an average sale-to-list ratio of 107%, meaning they sold for 7% above asking price.

-Prepared homes also reduce buyer objections and price negotiation leverage.
+Prepared homes also reduce buyer objections and give buyers less room to negotiate.
 When there are fewer visible issues or distractions, buyers have less ammunition to use as bargaining chips during negotiations.

 These pricing benefits become especially valuable in high-value markets, when selling premium properties, or when competing against newly renovated or staged listings where presentation quality directly influences buyer willingness to pay top dollar.